bigorenski/AbsolutePitchTrainer/README.md

 This project implements the core training paradigm described in the paper:
 a progressive pitch-naming program that begins with a small subset of notes and gradually expands to all 12 chromatic tones.
 The training includes timed responses, accuracy/RT tracking, corrective feedback, and structured level progression.

-**Status:** Early experiments suggest the training behaves similarly to the results described in the paper, but the implementation is still under active development.
+**Status:** Early experiments suggest the training behaves similarly as the one described in the paper, but the implementation is still under active development.

 ---